Translation Consistent Semi-supervised Segmentation for 3D Medical Images: Experiments

 \subsection{Ablation Study of Loss functions}

 In Tab.~\ref{tab:loss_ablation}, we study different types of loss functions to be used by the semi-supervised loss $\ell_{sem}(.)$ in~\eqref{eq:ell_sem} on both LA and Pancreas datasets.
 Comparing with our CRC loss~\eqref{eq:ell_crc}, the KL divergence shows a $1.14\%$ worse Dice, while the CE loss, which disregards pseudo-label confidence, decreases Dice by around $0.78\%$.
-If we replace the CRC loss by the commonly used MSE loss~\citep{yu2019uncertainty,li2020shape,hang2020local,wang2021tripled,li2021hierarchical,wu2021semi,wu2022mutual}, we see a drop of almost $1.39\%$ Dice on LA dataset and $1.51\%$ on Pancreas dataset.
+If we replace the CRC loss by the commonly used MSE loss~\cite{yu2019uncertainty,li2020shape,hang2020local,wang2021tripled,li2021hierarchical,wu2021semi,wu2022mutual}, we see a drop of almost $1.39\%$ Dice on LA dataset and $1.51\%$ on Pancreas dataset.
 We also observe that ASD for our CRC loss is slightly larger than that for the MSE loss, which can be explained by the fact that CRC is more sensitive than MSE to the presence of foreground objects without relying too much on background information, making it vulnerable to false positive detection due to noisy predictions from hard inliers.
 This trade-off has a negligible impact on the voxel measurement 95HD, which calculates the 95th percentile of distances between boundary points, thus discounting the negative impact caused by these rare noisy predictions.
 Conversely, MSE loss tends to rely too much on background features, resulting in unsatisfactory results for all other measurements, such as Dice, mIoU, and 95HD.
-In next section, we present a simple post-processing technique that can mitigate the foreground noisy predictions from CRC loss.
 We conclude this section with a demonstration of the superior capability of our CRC loss to segment foreground objects, compared with MSE loss.
 We show a histogram of confidence distribution for foreground and background voxels in Fig.~\ref{fig:loss_dist} using the Pancreas-CT dataset.
-Note that the CRC loss enables a tighter clustering of foreground and background voxels around confidence values of 1 and 0, respectively.
-This will enable a more effective classification of foreground and background voxels
+Note that the CRC loss enables a tighter clustering of foreground and background voxels around confidence values of 1 and 0, respectively, resulting a more effective classification of foreground and background voxels.